Nillerr/Amplified.ValueObjects/README.md

 public static ValueObjectTypeInfo GetValueObjectTypeInfo(this Type type);
 ```

-Calling `IsValueObject` on any type is allowed, while calling `GetValueObjectTypeInfo` on non-ValueObject types, will result in an exception being thrown.
-You should always call `IsValueObject` before `GetValueObjectTypeInfo`, if you do not for sure that the type represents a ValueObject.
-The type information returned by either of these is cached, so the overhead is neglible.
+Calling `IsValueObject` on any type is allowed, while calling `GetValueObjectTypeInfo` on non-ValueObject types, will
+result in an exception being thrown.
+You should always call `IsValueObject` before `GetValueObjectTypeInfo`, if you do
+not for sure that the type represents a ValueObject.
+The type information returned by either of these is cached, so the
+overhead is minimal.

 #### ValueObjectTypeInfo